swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 We did not choose this keyword for the following reasons:

 1. `using` has associations with C++ aliasing and namespace management, so choosing it could confuse some programmers coming from C++.
-2. In explanation and semantics, this feature is a *default*, and choosing syntax that states it as such makes that more clear.
+2. In explanation and (most) semantics, this feature is a *default*, and choosing syntax that states it as such makes that more clear.
+3. `default` is already a reserved keyword, and cannot appear in top-level contexts.
+While `using` is unambiguous for the cases here, parsing would be ambiguous for future evolution that wants to use parentheses (`using (...)`) or braces (`using {...}`) (since you can define a `using` function and call it in this way, but `default` cannot be used as an identifier).

 However, compared to `default`, `using` may feel more open for future use to configure things that are not necessarily default behaviors.
+For some of the semantics in this proposal, `default` is a misrepresentation and `using` is more accurate.
+Consider `default nonisolated`.
+Nonisolated is already the language "default", but is not inferred for extensions of isolated types. `default` misrepresents the behavior, since in the current version of the proposal it is written on every unspecified top-level declaration. `using nonisolated` would not give a programmer the false intuition that this behaves in the same way as the inferred isolation.

 ### Using Swift package manifest-style APIs for specifying default attributes